Codifica208/iNGector/README.md

 .init(function(){...});
 ```

-ps.: as you can notice, they do not need to be called in the correct order of dependency needs, iNGector will handle it for you.
+ps.: as you may notice, they do not need to be called in the correct order of dependency needs, iNGector will handle this for you.

 ### OK, all parts provided and all init blocks registered!
 Now what?!

-#### The START method
+#### The  method

 This method tells iNGector that it must prepare and go.
 This is achieved in three phases:

-1. ChainSolve Phase: solve the dependency chain and queue builder functions in needed order.
+1. ChainSolve Phases: solve the dependency chain and queue builder functions in needed order.
-2. ExecuteProvideBlocks Phase: call all builder functions in needed order.
+2. ExecuteProvideBlocks Phases: call all builder functions in needed order.
-3. ExecuteInitBlocks Phase: call all run functions.
+3. ExecuteInitBlocks Phases: call all run functions.

-It accepts no arguments and also returns a Promise that resolves with iNGector instance as result.
+It need no arguments and returns a Promise that resolves with iNGector instance as result.

 ```javascript
 .start()